 A short story about the bestselling beauty product in the world

-Inspired by a range of cultural sources, my work explores my relationship with and reverence for the world of nature.
-I believe that human beings need a strong relationship with the natural world in order to live a balanced life.
-We were once deeply connected – through our hearts – to forests, rivers, mountains, plants and animals, and our modern way of life is eroding this connection.
+Inspired by a range of cultural sources, Marina's work explores her relationship with and reverence for the world of nature.
+She believes that human beings need a strong relationship with the natural world in order to live a balanced life.
+We were once deeply connected – through our hearts – to forests, rivers, mountains, plants, animals and each other and our modern way of life is eroding this connection.

-As in animism (the belief that natural objects, natural phenomena, and the universe itself possess souls), I aim to create pieces filled with breath, spirit and life.
-Hence, I use the Japanese word kami (a divine being or spirit in Shinto religion) to describe my work.
-My hope is that my pieces will inspire the viewer to rekindle the relationship between their own inner nature and the natural world.
+As in animism (the belief that natural objects, natural phenomena, and the universe itself possess souls), she aims to create pieces filled with breath, spirit and life.
+She use the Japanese word kami (a divine being or spirit in Shinto religion) to describe some of her work.
+She hopes that her pieces will, at times, inspire the viewer to rekindle the relationship between their own inner nature and the natural world.

-My work is mostly figurative.
-I often begin with a meditative approach when starting a piece, working intuitively as I go.
-Paper porcelain is my preferred medium, but I also use other clay bodies.
+Her work is mostly figurative.
+She often begins with a meditative approach when starting a piece, working intuitively at times and also from sketches and gathered research.
+Paper porcelain is her preferred medium, but she also uses other clay bodies.
 Each piece is fired multiple times.

-I was raised in France, Africa and England, and now live in Manchester.
+Marina grew up in France, Gabon in Africa and England, and now lives in Manchester.

 In 1992 I completed my Fine Art degree, majoring in Sculpture at Falmouth School of Art and Design before studying Ceramics for two years.